haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/docs/Hardware_Setup.md

 9. Connect camera cable to the jetson nano (you can use any one of the two provided connectors on jetson nano).

 10. Make sure ground is common in the entire circuit.

+11. You can also add a switch beetween battery and ubec/stepdown controller/esc.

-11. With this, wiring is completed.
+12. With this, wiring is completed.